SynthForensics: Benchmarking and Evaluating People-Centric Synthetic Video Deepfakes: Benchmark Construction: Extended Details

 \subsection{Manual Prompt Validation Details}

-To ensure the benchmark's semantic fidelity and ethical compliance, every structured prompt underwent a rigorous review process prior to video generation.
-We employed a team of three independent annotators to validate the 1,363 metadata entries extracted by the VLM~\cite{zhang2025videollama}.
-To ensure unbiased assessments, each annotator independently evaluated the prompts against two primary criteria: semantic consistency with the source video (correcting VLM~\cite{zhang2025videollama} hallucinations) and the absence of overt sensitive or harmful content.
-If a prompt was flagged by at least one annotator, it triggered a rewriting phase.
-The rewriting task was assigned to the flagging annotator (or randomly assigned in cases of multiple flags) to neutralize the issue while preserving the original narrative intent.
-This process followed a strict iterative loop: the revised prompts were re-submitted to the pool and reviewed again until 100\% of the dataset passed without flags from any annotator.
-Of the initial 1,363 prompts, 70 (5.1\%) were flagged during manual review and subsequently revised.
+To ensure the benchmark's semantic fidelity and ethical compliance, every structured caption produced by the protocol of Section~\ref{app:benchmark-prompts} underwent a rigorous review process prior to video generation.
+We employed a team of three independent annotators to validate the 1,363 captions through field-by-field evaluation against two primary criteria: semantic consistency with the source video (correcting VLM hallucinations) and the absence of overt sensitive or harmful content.
+If a caption was flagged by at least one annotator, the rewriting task was assigned to the flagging annotator (or randomly assigned in cases of multiple flags) to neutralize the issue while preserving visual and narrative intent.
+This iterative loop continued until all captions passed without flags from any annotator.
+Of the initial 1,363 captions, 70 (5.1\%) were flagged during manual review and subsequently revised.

-Following this human review, we deployed a Large Language Model (LLM)~\cite{dubey2024llama} as an additional automated guardrail to detect subtle sensitive content that might have been missed during manual inspection.
-The LLM applied the system instruction in Figure~\ref{fig:safety_prompt}, requiring strict flagging across seven thematic categories.
-An additional 38 prompts (2.8\%) were flagged during automated screening, revised by the annotation team, and revalidated iteratively until all 1,363 prompts passed both human and automated screening.
+Following this human review, we deployed a Large Language Model (LLM)~\citep{grattafiori2024llama} as an additional automated guardrail to detect subtle sensitive content that might have been missed during manual inspection.
+The LLM applied the system instruction in Figure~\ref{fig:safety_prompt_v2}, flagging content across seven thematic categories.
+An additional 38 captions (2.8\%) were flagged during automated screening and were returned to human annotators for rewriting that neutralized sensitive elements while preserving visual and narrative intent.
+These iterations continued until all 1,363 captions passed both human and automated screening.